AmigaOne X1000: Xena coprocessor

 The 'Xena' coprocessor is an XMOS XCore MCU integrated on the X1000 motherboard and connected a non-standard expansion slot, called the 'Xorro' slot, named after the Zorro bus used in the Commodore Amiga.
 However, it uses a PCI-express like connector, using a custom I/O layout.

 The XMOS processor is connected to the local CPU bus in addition to the Xorro slot, allowing timing critical custom hardware to be controlled by the I/O optimized XCore without loading the main processor.

 Xorro

 Xorro is a new slot using an industry standard PCIe ×8 form factor to give access to the 'Xena' I/O. This will be the route to Xena's 64 I/O lines, which are dynamically configurable as input, output, or bidirectional.
 'Xorro' will allow bridging Xena to external hardware for control purposes, to internal systems, or to other XCore processors.
 This last point is worth more exploration; XCore is a parallel processing architecture; more XCores can be chained together if more computing power is required.(XK-XMP-64 Development Board).
-Reference boards have been made with up to 256 cores, offering a theoretical 102400 MIPS.
+Reference boards have been made with up to 256 cores, offering a theoretical 102.4 BIPS.